 In some instances, premarital agreements for first marriages can be used as a roadmap to the couple’s finances.
 Care should be taken not to make a premarital agreement coercive to the financially weaker spouse, especially for young couples just starting off.

-We find that premarital agreements are more favorably viewed by many in a second or third marriage due to the following circumstances:
+We find that premarital or prenuptial agreements are more favorably viewed by many in a second or third marriage due to the following circumstances:

 In California, without a premarital agreement, each spouse’s income during marriage is community property.
 That means half of your income belongs to your spouse and vice versa.
 A premarital agreement can provide that your income remains your separate property and your spouse’s income remains his or her separate property, which may be desirable if each of you is self-supporting.